adnam/playground/README.md

 -   *zerosum* - A stab at solving the subset-sum problem.

--   *nearest-pairs* - fund the two closest pairs of a list of coordinates
+-   *nearest-pairs* - find the two closest pairs of a list of coordinates